 How Long Does it Take to Get Mesothelioma Compensation?

-Our Industrial Disease Solicitors recently secured £113,000 mesothelioma compensation in six months for a client, another recent case settled for £200,000 compensation in 12 months.
-However, some mesothelioma cases can take several years to conclude.
+Our Industrial Disease Solicitors secured £113,000 mesothelioma compensation in six months for a client, another case settled for £200,000 compensation in 12 months, but some mesothelioma cases can take several years to conclude.

 Various factors determine how long it takes to receive compensation in mesothelioma claims, these can include: